CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

  - Successful Import - when the import is finished, the user who requested the upload will receive an alert that their report was successfully uploaded.
 If the upload was initiated via the CIS-CAT Assessor API upload, or the Legacy method, this alert will not be generated
  - Failed Import - similar to the successful import alert,  the requesting user will receive this alert if the import process fails.
  - Low Score Alert - if the score of a report imported by any method is below the system wide threshold,  the users on the recipient list for the low score alert will receive an alert.
 By default, the low score threshold is 80%.
-This theshold can be configured by adding the following value to the ccpd-config.yml:
+This theshold can be configured by `lowScoreThreshold` System Setting.

-		alert:
-  			lowScoreThreshold: 80 #change to any percentage value between 0-100

 **CIS-CAT Import**